Prag8855/aab/content/guides/residence-permit.md

 Date_created: 2022-06-23
 ---

-Some people need a residence permit (*[[Aufenthaltstitel]]*) to live and work in Germany.
-This guide explains how German residence permit works.
+Some people need a residence permit (*[[Aufenthaltstitel]]*) to live, work and study in Germany.
+This guide explains how German residence permits work.

 {% include "_blocks/tableOfContents.html" %}

 ## Who needs a German residence permit?

 Most people need a residence permit to live in Germany for more than 3 months.
 It depends on your citizenship:

 - **[[European Union]], Iceland, Liechtenstein or Norway**
     You don't need a residence permit.
 You can already live, work and study in Germany.[^0] If you work in Germany, you still need to [register your address](/guides/anmeldung-in-english-berlin), get a [tax ID](/glossary/Steueridentifikationsnummer), and get [German health insurance](/guides/german-health-insurance).